Test & Treat

 A key component to successfully passing the course is the collection of specimens via the Nasopharyngeal swab, Oropharyngeal swab, and the Finger Stick.
 To be able to complete this step you will need the proper supplies, see list below.

 If you do not have the supplies readily available, we are more than happy to send them to your place of residence.
-Please contact us and provide the requested information.
+Prior to the live seminar, you will receive email communications containing the link to the supply order form.
 We will place your supply kit in the mail the week of the live seminar.

 Q. I listed the wrong address on my supply kit request, can I request a second supply kit?